University of Zurich: Campus

-The university is scattered all over the city of Zürich.
+The university is scattered all over the city of Zurich.
 The main campuses are located in the city centre, Irchelpark and Oerlikon.
 Members of the university can use several libraries, including the ETH-library, and the Zurich Central Library, with over 5 million volumes.

 In 1962, the faculty of science proposed to establish the Irchelpark campus on the Strickhofareal.
 The first stage the construction of the university buildings was begun in 1973, and the campus was inaugurated in 1979.
 The construction of the second stage lasted from 1978 to 1983.
 The campus also houses the anthropological museum Anthropologisches Museum, and the cantonal Staatsarchiv Zürich.